How to Reinstate Your Suspended Drivers License in Vermont

 - Habitual traffic offender.

 A VT revoked drivers license can follow if a motorist is driving with a suspended license and is stopped by the police.
 Multiple driving license suspensions also may lead to revocation or added time to the suspension.
-Failure to meet financial responsibilities is classified as refusal to pay child support, not paying a ticket for a traffic citation and driving without insurance and proof of economic means, among other examples.
+Failure to meet financial responsibilities is classified as a refusal to pay child support, not paying a ticket for a traffic citation and driving without insurance and proof of economic means, among other examples.

 Vermont DUI Suspensions